elixir-europe/rdmkit/pages/your_role/principal_investigator.md

  * The [costs of data management page](https://rdmkit.elixir-europe.org/costs_data_management) helps you budget for your project, including costs for data storage and preservation.
  * The [national resources pages](https://rdmkit.elixir-europe.org/national_resources) provide country-specific guidance, to help you choose the best services, tools and pipelines to manage your data.
  * The [human data page](https://rdmkit.elixir-europe.org/human_data#planning-for-projects-with-human-data) gathers information that needs to be taken into consideration when working with human data.
 Make sure to [protect the data](https://rdmkit.elixir-europe.org/data_protection#how-do-you-ensure-that-your-data-is-handled-securely) in your project well and prevent unauthorised access.
- * Consider your [data storage needs](https://rdmkit.elixir-europe.org/storage#where-should-you-store-the-data-after-the-end-of-the-project) in an early stage, including long-term storage at the project end.
+ * Consider your [data storage needs](https://rdmkit.elixir-europe.org/storage) in an early stage, including long-term storage at the project end.
- * The [data organisation page](https://rdmkit.elixir-europe.org/data_organisation#how-do-you-manage-file-versioning) helps you with file naming, versioning and folder structures.
+ * The [data organisation page](https://rdmkit.elixir-europe.org/data_organisation) helps you with file naming, versioning and folder structures.
- * [Data documentation](https://rdmkit.elixir-europe.org/metadata_management), like readme files and metadata, help secondary users to understand and reuse your data.
+ * [Data documentation](https://rdmkit.elixir-europe.org/metadata_management), like README files and metadata, help secondary users to understand and reuse your data.
  * The [data processing](https://rdmkit.elixir-europe.org/processing#what-is-data-processing) and [data analysis pages](https://rdmkit.elixir-europe.org/data_analysis#what-are-the-best-practices-for-data-analysis) provide useful tips, including ensuring maximum reproducibility
  * The [data publication page](https://rdmkit.elixir-europe.org/data_publication#which-repository-should-you-use-to-publish-your-data) guides you in publishing your data via a public (domain-specific) repository.
  * To make research more robust, consider [reusing existing data](https://rdmkit.elixir-europe.org/existing_data#how-can-you-reuse-existing-data) yourself.